 Keep reading to learn more about the different types of meditation and how to get started.

-Mindfulness meditation originates from Buddhist teachings and is the most popular meditation technique in the West.
+Mindfulness meditation originates from Buddhist teachings and is the most popular and researched form of meditation in the West.

 This type of meditation is good for people who don’t have a teacher to guide them, as it can be easily practiced alone.